 - Stuff the open pocket with peanut butter using a small teaspoon.

 You can stop right now and pop the stuffed date into your mouth as the most nutritious snack.
-Or you could spend 5 more minutes loading up the gooey treat with dark chocolate decadence.
+Or you could spend 5 more minutes loading up the gooey treats with dark chocolate decadence.

 - Melt your dark chocolate.
-I really recommend 70% to dial up the health quotient.

 - For very sticky dates, the trick is to refrigerate for a bit.
 It makes them easier to handle.